 Where there is a serious difference of opinion among members, the Chair may ask for more information to be made available to the Panel before a recommendation is made.
 Serious reservations expressed by individual Panel members about a particular recommendation must be recorded in the Panel minutes for consideration by the Agency Decision Maker (Fostering).

 At the end of meetings, the Panel Administrator will collect all reports and agenda from members (for shredding).
 Panel members who are unable to attend meetings will be asked to return papers to the Panel Administrator (for shredding) as soon as practicable.

 The Panel Administrator will prepare the minutes in which reasons for recommendations and any disagreements or dissent will be fully recorded.

-S/he will send the minutes to the Chair for approval of their accuracy, and then submit them to the Agency Decision Maker (Fostering) for approval of the recommendations made.
+they will send the minutes to the Chair for approval of their accuracy, and then submit them to the Agency Decision Maker (Fostering) for approval of the recommendations made.

 The assessing social worker/supervising social worker will also ensure that applicants, foster carers and social workers are notified of Panel recommendations within one working day of the Panel.
 The Panel Administrator will provide social workers with a copy of the relevant minute after a decision has been made by the Agency Decision Maker.